chanzuckerberg/czi-oss-training/01-intro-to-os/04-oss-and-open-science.md

 The [Open Definition][open-definition] sets out several principles that define openness about data and content (including software) and is widely used across Open Research contexts.
 The Open Definition can be summarized as follows:

-> Open data and content can be freely used, modified, and shared by anyone for any purpose
+> Open data and content can be freely used, modified, and shared by anyone for any purpose.

 Additionally, the Open Definition was originally derived from the Open Source Definition and retains many of its principles such as: